viz-cx/docs.viz.cx/docs/economy.md

 ## Net shares

 Net shares are the number of share tokens in the account, excluding those transferred and received by delegation.
 That is, these are shares that the participant actually owns, which can be exchanged for viz.
-When voting for delegates, only net equity tokens are counted.
+When voting for witnesses, only net equity tokens are counted.

 ## Effective shares